Strapping: Joining methods

 It may also be joined manually by crimping a seal or via a buckle.

 The joint is the weakest part of the system, therefore the type of joining method used is very important if strength is an issue.
 The strength of a joint is defined as the force required to break the strap in uniaxial tension.
 This is then compared to the uniaxial strength of the strap and recorded as the percent difference (e.g., a sample of steel strap may have a 5000 lb break strength and the seal may fail at 3000 lb, so the seal is said to have a 60% strength).
 Hot knife welds have a minimum break strength of 55%.
 Friction welds have a minimum break strength of 65%.
 Well set up strapping machines or friction weld tools will aim for around 80% of break strength.
-Metal clips/seals are surprisingly low with circa 100 – 120 kg slip resistance.
+Metal clips/seals are surprisingly low with about 100 – 120 kg slip resistance.

 For pallets strapping based on norm ASTM D3953 Standard Specification, the number of the strapping procedure is around 10 times for a minimal.

 Equipment

-There are two major types of equipment available for strapping: hand tools and strapping machines or banding machines.
+There are two major types of equipment available for strapping: hand tools, and strapping machines or banding machines.
 A dispenser is used with both types of equipment to dispense the strap.
-Some strapping machines have the dispenser built-in, others (typically those on large arch machines) have a separately powered dispenser, which can automatically load or thread new coils.
-Non-powered separated dispensers have a pulley which releases and activates a brake to stop the inertia of the coil to keep the strap from over-running onto the floor.
-Typically dispensers used on large arch strapping machines have multiple pulleys to act as a way to store strap in a way that can be quickly dispensed.
-Smaller arch machines such as tabletop machines will feed strap into a pool box/accumulator instead.
-In both cases this is required otherwise the strapping machine will draw the strap faster than the dispenser can pay off.
+Some strapping machines have the dispenser built-in; others (typically those on large arch machines) have a separately powered dispenser, which can automatically load or thread new coils.
+Non-powered separated dispensers have a pulley which releases and activates a brake to stop the inertia of the coil and keep the strap from over-running onto the floor.
+Typically, dispensers used on large arch strapping machines have multiple pulleys to act as a way to store strap in a way that can be quickly dispensed.
+Smaller arch machines, such as tabletop machines, will feed strap into a pool box/accumulator instead.
+In both cases this is required; otherwise, the strapping machine will draw the strap faster than the dispenser can pay off.

-Within hand tools, there are manual and automatic tools.
-Manual tensioners and crimping systems are available for low volume applications.
-Automatic hand tools are used for higher volume applications.
-Automatic tools are available using a battery power source or compressed air.
+Hand tools

+There are two types of hand tools: manual, and automatic.

 Both manual and automatic tools are available as combination tools, which perform the tensioning, sealing and cutting, or as separate tensioners, sealers, and cutters.
+Manual and automatic hand sealers for steel can use either a seal or a seal-less joint.

+Manual tensioners and crimping systems are available for low-volume applications.
 Manual sealers for plastic strap always use a seal and a compression (serrated seals) or crimp joint (smooth-faced seals).

-Manual and automatic hand sealers for steel can use a seal or a seal-less joint.
+Automatic hand tools are used for higher-volume applications.
+Automatic tools can be powered by an electric battery, or by compressed air.
 Automatic hand tools for plastic strap use a friction weld.